 When you have a rotator cuff injury, you probably feel pain each time you take a deep breath, try to extend your arm, or bend down to put on your shoes.
-Because rotator cuff injuries can be incredibly life-altering, the expert practitioners at Texas Orthopaedic Associates, LLP, offer comprehensive rotator cuff treatments, including arthroscopic surgery, if needed.
-Book your shoulder evaluation at their offices in Dallas or Plano, Texas, by clicking on the online scheduler.
+Because rotator cuff injuries can be incredibly life-altering, the expert practitioners at Texas Orthopaedic Associates offer comprehensive rotator cuff treatments, including arthroscopic surgery, if needed.
+Book your shoulder evaluation at their offices in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas, by clicking on the online scheduler.
 You can also call your nearest location directly.

 Your shoulder is a ball-and-socket joint made up of your scapula (shoulder blade), clavicle (collarbone), and humerus (upper arm bone).
 The job of your rotator cuff — a band of muscles that work together as connective tendons — is to keep your arm in your shoulder socket.